enzeeeh/eklipse-test/README.md

 # Eklipse Data Analysis Skill Test

-This repository presents a data analysis project conducted for Eklipse, a platform designed for automated game clip generation.
-The primary objective of this test was to leverage raw data to derive key business metrics essential for understanding platform performance and informing strategic decisions.
+This repository contains a data analysis project conducted for **Eklipse**, a cutting-edge platform specializing in automated game clip generation.
+The primary objective of this skill test was to demonstrate the ability to extract and analyze key business metrics from raw data, providing actionable insights into the platform's performance.

-What was done in this test:

-Metric Definition: Identified and clearly defined core business metrics across crucial areas such as user engagement, content and product performance, and monetization.
+## Project Overview

+The core work involved a multi-faceted approach to understanding Eklipse's operational landscape:

+* **Strategic Metric Definition:** Key performance indicators (KPIs) were thoughtfully defined across vital business domains:
+    * **User Engagement & Activity:** Understanding how users interact with the platform.
+    * **Content & Product Performance:** Assessing the effectiveness and appeal of generated clips.
+    * **Monetization & Business Growth:** Analyzing the health and growth of premium subscriptions.

-SQL Extraction: Developed robust SQL queries to extract these defined metrics directly from a raw dataset, ensuring accuracy and adherence to specific data requirements (e.g., joining multiple tables).
+* **SQL-Driven Data Extraction:** Robust SQL queries were developed to precisely extract these defined metrics directly from the raw dataset.
+Each query was designed to be efficient and adhered to specific technical requirements, including the use of joins across multiple tables.

-Data Visualization: Generated interactive line charts using Python (Plotly) to visualize trends and patterns of the extracted metrics over time, providing clear insights into Eklipse's operational health.
+* **Interactive Data Visualization:** Python, utilizing the Plotly library, was employed to create dynamic and interactive line charts.
+These visualizations illustrate trends and patterns of the extracted metrics over time, making complex data easily digestible and insightful.

-What this test tells:

-The analysis in this repository offers insights into:

-User activity and platform engagement trends.

-The effectiveness and appeal of Eklipse's core clip generation and sharing features.

-The growth and retention dynamics of Eklipse's premium subscription model.
+## What This Analysis Reveals

+The insights derived from this project offer a clear picture of Eklipse's performance, including:

+* **User Behavior Trends:** A deeper understanding of how users are engaging with the platform, from initial gamesession submissions to clip generation and interaction.
+* **Content Effectiveness:** Evaluation of how valuable and shareable the AI-generated clips are to the user base.
+* **Monetization Health:** Insights into the growth trajectory of premium users and the factors influencing subscription retention.

+---

-For a detailed breakdown of the metrics, the specific SQL logic, and comprehensive findings, please refer to the accompanying document: [PPT] Eklise - Skill Test Answer.pdf.
+For a comprehensive dive into the detailed methodologies, specific SQL logic, and in-depth findings, please consult the dedicated documentation: **`[PPT] Eklise - Skill Test Answer.pdf`**.

+---